The Staggering Numbers Involved in the Buckingham Palace Renovations

 Renovate the Queen’s private study

 The Queen’s private study in the North Wing is where she carries out all her important paperwork.
-Even at nearly 93 years old, the Queen still deals daily with all kinds of administrative tasks, including reading the contents of the famous red boxes that contain official documents requiring her attention.
+Even at 93 years old, the Queen still deals daily with all kinds of administrative tasks, including reading the contents of the famous red boxes that contain official documents requiring her attention.
 And this office needs an overhaul to bring it up to scratch.
+Find out some things Queen Elizabeth II actually has the power to do.

 Replace the electrical wiring